You are here

 Teaching interests

-I am module team chair for our 2nd year experimental Physics course: SXPS288: Remote experiments in physics and space.
+I am module team chair for our level 2 practice science course: SXPS288: Remote experiments in physics and space

 I am currently studying as an OU student for a Post Graduate Certificate in Academic Practice (PGCAP).